ahmetb/runsd/README.md

 ## Installation

+> For my tracking purposes, please fill out the form at
+> https://forms.gle/kCgEEiRqrmHhM65g6 if you are using `runsd`.
+> Your feedback will be important in shaping this feature.

 To install `runsd` in your container, you need to download its binary and prefix your original entrypoint with it.